 \subsection{Discussion}

-The results from the final evaluation demonstrate that with a successfully derived training dataset containing near-threshold distortions, our GAN training strategy can improve the quality of the reconstructions.
-The benefits, however, are observed with a more conservative calibration (\refSec{experiments_dataset}) performed by the experts.
+The results of the final evaluation demonstrate that with a successfully derived training dataset containing near-threshold distortions, our GAN-based training strategy can improve the quality of the reconstructions.
+The benefits, however, are observed with a more conservative calibration (\refSec{experiments_dataset}) performed by experts.
 When calibration data from the naive participants are used, the final preference shifts towards the standard reconstruction strategy.
 This shows that our strategy works under conservative calibration conditions.
-We believe that is due to the potential limitations of our calibration, which is performed on small patches, while larger patches may make some artifacts more visible.
-However, there is a trade-off between using small patches and getting localized information about the sensitivity to distortions for particular eccentricity and making the patches larger and losing this property.
-In the future, it would be interesting to investigate better calibration strategies for our technique.
+We believe that this owes itself to the potential limitations of our calibration, which was performed on small patches, while larger patches may render some artifacts more prominent.
+However, there is a trade-off between using small patches and obtaining localized information about the sensitivity to distortions for a particular eccentricity, and making the patches larger and losing this property.
+In future work, it would be interesting to investigate better calibration strategies for our technique.

-As described, our technique can be directly applied to train GAN-based foveated image reconstructions.
-Our experiments demonstrate the same network architecture with the same input will provide higher-visual-quality reconstructions if our training strategy is used.
-This directly applies to such techniques as the one proposed by Kaplanyan et al. \cite{deepfovea}.
-Since the input sampling density can be changed, we argue that our training can also lower the number of input samples while preserving quality, which will lead to higher efficiency of the whole image generation pipeline.